-We determined that the U.S. engineering and U.S. deployment operations met the criteria to be classified as held for sale in the first quarter of 2007.
-Accordingly, we have reflected these operations as discontinued and assessed these assets for impairment in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets".
+The Company determined that the U.S. engineering and U.S. deployment operations met the criteria to be classified as held for sale in the first quarter of 2007.
+Accordingly, the Company has reflected these operations as discontinued and assessed these assets for impairment in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets".
 The Company determined that the assets of the U.S. deployment operations were impaired and recorded an impairment charge of approximately \$13.4 million in the first quarter of 2007.
-The fair value of the assets was determined by utilizing the sale price less costs to sell the business.
-We recorded a gain in discontinued operations from the sale of the U.S. engineering operations of \$14.8 million in the second guarter of 2007.
+The fair value of the assets was determined by utilizing the sale price less estimated costs to sell the business.
+The Company recorded a gain in discontinued operations from the sale of the U.S. engineering operations of